Fiducism

 Anarcho-Reciprocism is not a utopian new beginning, but the logical culmination of the synthesis developed in this book:

-The vision of Anarcho-Reciprocism is thus the practical realization of a free, prosperous, and deeply humane society, whose order is not commanded from above, but emerges organically from below – from the sum of countless voluntary, trusting actions.
+The vision of Anarcho-Reciprocism is thus the practical realization of a free, prosperous, and deeply human society, whose order is not commanded from above, but emerges organically from below – from the sum of innumerable voluntary, trusting actions.

 Afterword: The Human Motivation

-Before I end this book, I would like to set the theory aside and return to the personal insight from which all this originated:
+Before I end this book, I want to set aside the theory and return to the personal insight from which all this originated: